You can often tell whether or not a dog lives in a home just by looking at the floor.

 Different types of floors will handle these problems to varying degrees, so it is always important that pet owners think carefully when considering flooring options.

-To pick a good pet-proof floor, you must understand the kinds of things you want to look for when making your choice.
+To pick a good flooring for dogs (and the general household), you must understand the kinds of things you want to look for when making your choice.
 Some of the most important considerations include:

 You want a floor that won’t become scratched by your dog’s toenails.
 Your beloved pooch walks around with 16 rock-hard and often sharp claws, which will scrape your floor day and night for the rest of his life.
+Declawing your dog isn’t an option, and while keeping your dogs nails short can help, it won’t completely eliminate scratches that come as a result of life with a dog.
 Unless you are interested in refinishing or replacing your floors every few years (or you like the “weathered look”), you’ll want to pick one made from an extremely durable material.

 You have to keep your dog’s traction needs in mind.
 It can occasionally be difficult for dogs – particularly those of advanced age or suffering from hip, joint or leg problems – to get a good grip on super-slippery floors.
 If your dog fits these criteria, you’ll want to make sure to emphasize traction when making your decision.

 Best Flooring For Dog Households

 While there are probably a few incredibly pet-proof flooring options available to the rich and the famous, most mortals will find that they’ve got six basic options.

 Each one has its own pros and cons, so be sure to consider your specific circumstances before making your choice.